pnnl/ruleset-checking-tool/docs/section5/Rule5-15.md

           **Rule Assertion:**

-          Case 1: If zone has both residential and non-residential spaces and the construction requirements for slab-on-grade floor are different, request manual review: `if manual_review_flag == TRUE: RAISE_WARNING`
+          Case 1: If zone has both residential and non-residential spaces and the construction requirements for slab-on-grade floor are different, request manual review: `if manual_review_flag == TRUE: CAUTION and raise_warning "ZONE HAS BOTH RESIDENTIAL AND NON-RESIDENTIAL SPACES AND THE CONSTRUCTION REQUIREMENTS FOR SLAB-ON-GRADE FLOOR ARE DIFFERENT.
+VERIFY CONSTRUCTION IS MODELED CORRECTLY."`

           Case 2: Else if slab-on-grade floor F-factor matches Table G3.4: `else if surface_construction_b.f_factor == target_f_factor: PASS`